jzohrab/tabbyhack/README.md

 A work-in-progress tool to generate guitar TAB from audio input.
 This could be useful for teachers and guitar hackers to get quick TAB snippets.

 Visit its site and click start, allow mic access, and start playing -- slowly, and only a single note at a time (no chords).
 It will generate some candidate TAB, after which you can select the notes you really want, and export ascii TAB.
+It also generates simple tab notation using Vextab (https://github.com/0xfe/vextab)

 ## Demos